stat545ubc-2023/mda-tgliu0406/README.md

 To achieve this, the following files have been created and reside within the GitHub repository:
 Document name  | Description
 ---------------|------------
-README.md |a short description of the project [this file] mini-project-1.Rmd | contains the dataset, initial data analysis and research questions mini-project-1.md | mini-project-1.Rmd knitted into a github-readable markdown file mini-project-1_files/figure-gfm | contains the figures presented in mini-project-1.md
+README.md |a short description of the project mini-project-1.Rmd | contains the dataset, initial data analysis and research questions mini-project-1.md | mini-project-1.Rmd knitted into a github-readable markdown file mini-project-1_files/figure-gfm | contains the figures presented in mini-project-1.md